-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for L2 (see above) Consult the CCGPS "Language Progressive Skills Chart" to plan continued instruction on key aspects of grammar and conventions through the higher grades Include explicit and implicit instruction on the language standards daily, always in connection to a text under consideration (never in isolation) Insist upon legibility in student work Provide a rubric on occasion for written work that focuses specifically on legibility, grammar, and conventions in order to provide students with pointed feedback in these areas Sample Task for Integration:
+- Consult the ELAGSE "Language Progressive Skills Chart" to plan continued instruction on key aspects of grammar and conventions through the higher grades - Include explicit and implicit instruction on the language standards daily, always in connection to a text under consideration (never in isolation) - Insist upon legibility in student work - Provide a rubric on occasion for written work that focuses specifically on legibility, grammar, and conventions in order to provide students with pointed feedback in these areas

 Using a text under consideration by the class, have students identify instances of hyphenation.
 If the text does not contain adequate examples, provide an appropriate text.
 Hyphenation usage can be complex and varied.
 Allow students to write a brief annotation in an appropriate text sample to exhibit their understanding of proper usage.
 Students should understand the differences between hyphens and dashes.
 For all language standards, it may be useful to allow students to conduct periodic peer reviews of one another's work, grading a previously completed work by a rubric based only on neatness and conventions.

-Recommended vocabulary for reaching and Learning: Abbreviation Accuracy Conventions Hyphen Dash Grammar
+Abbreviation Accuracy Conventions Hyphen Dash

-Language (L) ELAGSE11-12L3: Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening. a.
+ELAGSE11-12L3: Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.

+a.
 Vary syntax for effect, consulting references (e.g., Tufte's Artful Sentences) for guidance as needed; apply an understanding of syntax to the study of complex texts when reading.
-Skills/Concepts for Students:

-Understand the definition and concept of syntax (patterns of formation of sentences and phrases from words); when we refer to syntax we are referring to the construction and length of sentences and their placement in relation to one another Acquire a strong knowledge of the types of sentence constructions one may employ to add variety to your writing (for example, think about the difference in impact on you as a reader when you read each of these three statements: I like cake.
-I like ice cream.
-While I enjoy ice cream, I prefer to eat it with cake./Cake.
+- Understand the definition and concept of syntax (patterns of formation of sentences and phrases from words); when we refer to syntax, we are referring to the construction and length of sentences and their placement in relation to one another - Acquire a strong knowledge of the types of sentence constructions one may employ to add variety to your writing (for example, think about the difference in impact on you as a reader when you read each of these three statements: I like cake.
+I like ice cream./While I enjoy ice cream, I prefer to eat it with cake./Cake.
 Ice cream.
-What difference does it make?)
-At a high-school level of sophistication, understand that language usage is a powerful cultural tool and that perceptions can rightly or wrongly be attached to language choices Take care to distinguish appropriately between venues requiring varying levels of formality; do not use texting abbreviations or parlance in formal or even semi-formal academic settings By Grades 11 and 12, be thoroughly familiar with what is meant by "manuscript style" and know the basic requirements of APA and MLA styles Strategies for Teachers:
+What difference does it make?) - At a high-school level of sophistication, understand that language usage is a powerful cultural tool and that perceptions can, rightly or wrongly, be attached to language choices - Take care to distinguish appropriately between venues requiring varying levels of formality; do not use texting abbreviations or parlance in formal or even semi-formal academic settings - By Grades 11 and 12, be thoroughly familiar with what is meant by "manuscript style," and know the basic requirements of APA and MLA styles

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for L3 (see above) Because syntax is an area of focus in the grade 11-12 standards, spend some instructional time on this concept; many students repeat the word "syntax" throughout high school without ever developing a deep understanding of what it means and how it impacts their writing and speaking Require a formal manuscript style such as MLA or APA for at least a few papers each year Require students to construct stylistically accurate citations without the assistance of an electronic citation generator Use tact and perspective in considering colloquial and dialectic language, remembering that non-standard language is extremely prevalent in the digital age; this concept will require increasing attention as media become ever more prevalent in students' lives Provide opportunities for students to write for a purposefully diverse array of audiences and purposes to allow exploration of various choices for meaning and style Sample Task for Integration:
+- Because syntax is an area of focus in the grade 11-12 standards, spend some instructional time on this concept; many students repeat the word "syntax" throughout high school without ever developing a deep understanding of what it means and how it impacts their writing and speaking - Require a formal manuscript style such as MLA or APA for at least a few papers each year - Require students to construct stylistically accurate citations without the assistance of an electronic citation generator - Use tact and perspective in considering colloquial and dialectic language, remembering that non-standard language is extremely prevalent in the digital age; this concept will require increasing attention as media become ever more prevalent in students' lives - Provide opportunities for students to write for a purposefully diverse array of audiences and purposes to allow exploration of various choices for meaning and style